 The website traffic lead ratio will assist your digital marketing team in calculating the percentage of visitors who become your leads, aka paying customers.

-Through this KPI indicator, your team will have reliable data because it helps determine the calibre of website traffic.
+Through this KPI indicator, your team will have reliable data because it helps determine the caliber of website traffic.
 Since many organizations utilize their websites as their primary business tools, such as SaaS or e-commerce, this metric is essential.

 How much website traffic are you receiving?
 And how do you calculate the “Website Traffic Lead Ratio”?
 It is calculated by dividing the total website visits by the total number of leads generated.
 The result is then multiplied by 100.

 For instance, if your website receives 1000 visitors per month and produces 100 new leads.
-Then your traffic to lead ratio will be 10:1 with a 10 per cent conversion rate.
+Then your traffic-to-lead ratio will be 10:1 with a 10 percent conversion rate.

 6. Website Traffic